cqpancoast/ntupledicts/README.md

 # Create ntuple properties dict from event set
 ntuple_dict = ndops.ntuples_to_ntuple_dict(event_sets, properties_by_track_type)
 ```

+It really is as easy as this: choose whichever samples you wish, choose the properties you want from them, and shove this into a function.

+Note that this function, `ntuples_to_ntuple_dict`, automatically cuts tracks with invalid values like `inf` or `nan` upon creation.
+As this takes time, this can be disabled with a keyword argument, as those values are unusual.
+However, it is the default, as even one `inf` or `nan` can ruin a machine learning train session.

 ### Applying cuts to an ntuple dictionary